-Smart City Project Portfolio
+Smart City and IoT Project Portfolio

 San Mateo County Smart Region

 Situation: San Mateo County is located in the San Francisco Bay Area.
 It occupies 455 square miles, and is home to 20 cities, 29 county agencies, and more than 764,000 people.
 Many of the challenges the county faces are complex and regional in scope, and is beyond the means and charter of any one city to solve.
 San Mateo County wishes to incorporate innovation and "intelligent" technologies into its day-to-day operations to proactively and efficiently address the needs of its residents, businesses and residents.

 Approach/Solution: The San Mateo County smart region was built on the Strategy of Things Smart City Ecosystem Framework.
 The county provides a collaborative approach to innovation through a Smart Center of Excellence and innovation lab.
 Innovations are focused on seven key areas - Quality of Life, Public Safety, Mobility, Environmental Sustainability, Health and Wellness, Government Efficiency and Economic Development.

 Result/Outcome: The first phase of Smart Region strategy was completed in nine months, with the operationalization of the SMC Labs in May 2018.
 Subsequent phases of the strategy are ongoing.

 Situation: SMC Labs is the digital innovation lab for San Mateo County's smart region initiative.
 The lab is envisioned to be the "smart" innovation hub for the 20 cities and 29 county agencies within San Mateo County.
 The lab teams will provide the digital and innovation expertise to supplement city and county agency teams.

 SMC Labs is newly launched, and needs to operationalize quickly and make a measurable impact in order to gain internal support, credibility and budget for continued operations.